 This article contains a Grapher sample script that shows how to create a bar chart graph, where each bar is a different color (determined by a color table).

 To run this script:

-- Copy the script below, or click here to download the BAS file: Bar Chart - MultiColor.BAS.
+- Click here to download the BAS file: Bar Chart - MultiColor.BAS.

 - Press Ctrl+A to select all of the existing lines in the Script Manager and then press DELETE.

 - Press Ctrl+V to paste it into the Script Manager.

 - Click the Start/Resume icon () in the Script Manager.